lpmi-13/current-projects/README.md

 - memory
 - It's possible we split this into 4 different labs, not sure, but this would be great to have built

-## 233) fruit ninja, but with syllable boundaries
-- simple native app (could be web too I suppose)
-- words (probably AWL sourced, but see if more recent lists exist)
-- one word flies up and down in an arc and the user has to slice with their finger as to where the syllable boundary is
-- starts with 2 syllable, then maybe 3 and 4
-- also maybe word boundaries in written Thai is more useful

 ## 234) Put this through the learning materials generator
 - https://github.com/jwasham/coding-interview-university